 A video can only have one copyright strike at a time.
 Keep in mind that videos can be removed from the site for reasons other than copyright.
 Also, Content ID claims don't result in a strike.

 Deleting a video with a strike won’t resolve your strike.
+Learn how to resolve a copyright strike below.

-We all make mistakes.
-When you get a copyright strike, it acts as a warning.
-However, copyright strikes may affect your ability to monetize.
-In addition, if your live stream or archived live stream is removed for copyright, your access to live streaming will be restricted for 90 days.
+Copyright strikes may affect your ability to monetize.
+In addition, if your active live stream is removed for copyright, your access to live streaming will be restricted for 7 days.

-If you receive three copyright strikes:
+If you get 3 copyright strikes: